openhab/openhab-docs/_addons_bindings/zwave/readme.md

 ## Supported Things

+The ZWave binding provides support for a large number of devices (currently 688).
+See the [full list of supported things](doc/things.md).

 ### ZWave Serial Adapter

 Before the binding can be used, a serial adapter must be added.
 This needs to be done manually.
 Select `Serial ZStick`, and enter the serial port.